 Most importantly, the Gospel does not portray God as limited in His intimacy toward us today.
 Though a billion people may pray to Him at once, He hears each prayer, even the prayer of the smallest child, as though that prayer were the only prayer being prayed.
 The God of the Bible is so big that He can give His undivided attention to countless details all at once.
 In this respect the viewpoint of theistic evolution limits God in the creation by attributing the same limitations we humans have to our great and loving God.
 And in practice the Gospel offered by many theistic evolutionists is one in which God is not as intimately involved with us as the Bible would lead us to believe.

-It is true that a person can be a theistic evolutionist and a Christian, but this is due to human inconsistency.
+Can a theistic evolutionist be a Christian?
+If he is, this may be due to human inconsistency or that he hasn't applied himself to see the incompatibility of evolution and biblical truth.
 The view of God offered by theistic evolution is one of spiritual poverty compared to the personal and intimate involvement of God in His creation, the lives of His creatures, and most especially, by His grace, in our lives making us new creations in Christ Jesus!
 God has never limited the intimacy of His involvement with the creation because He is love.